Pooh5159/RAN-PRO-Exercises/README.md

 # RAN-PRO-Exercises

-Various use of HTML, CSS and JS during my 3 month training
+Various use of HTML, CSS and JS during my 3 month of formation